ytdl-org/youtube-dl/CONTRIBUTING.md

 description = meta['summary']  # incorrect
 ```

-The latter will break extraction process with `KeyError` if `summary` disappears from `meta` at some later time but with the former approach extraction will just go ahead with `description` set to `None` which is perfectly fine (remember `None` is equivalent to the absence of data).
+The latter will break the extraction process with `KeyError` if `summary` disappears from `meta` at some later time, but with the former approach, extraction will just go ahead with `description` set to `None`, which is perfectly fine (remember `None` is equivalent to the absence of data).

 Similarly, you should pass `fatal=False` when extracting optional data from a webpage with `_search_regex`, `_html_search_regex` or similar methods, for instance: